GaoZimeng0425/memory-prosthetic/docs/epics.md

 lastStep: 4
 status: 'complete'
 completedAt: '2025-12-22'
-project_name: 'tauri-app'
+project_name: 'Memory Prosthetic'
 user_name: 'Gao'
 date: '2025-12-22'
 ---

-# tauri-app - Epic Breakdown
+# Memory Prosthetic - Epic Breakdown

 ## Overview

-This document provides the complete epic and story breakdown for tauri-app（记忆外挂），decomposing the requirements from the PRD and Architecture requirements into implementable stories.
+This document provides the complete epic and story breakdown for Memory Prosthetic（记忆外挂），decomposing the requirements from the PRD and Architecture requirements into implementable stories.

 ## Requirements Inventory